Multispectral image fusion based on super pixel segmentation: Concepts behind Relevant Fusion Methods

-To conclude, I showed how to apply a simple spectral fusion.
-This idea forms the basics for the proposed content-based fusion.
-The region content fusion is also emphasizing high frequencies like in spectral fusion, however, it computes the gain according to local superpixel, and it does so by pixel-wise soft maps.
+Spectral fusion forms the basis for the proposed content-based fusion.
+Although, similar to spectral fusion, the region content-based fusion puts emphasis on high frequencies: it calculates the gain multiplier according to the content of the local superpixels using pixel-wise soft maps.